Examples of depression, anxiety, and mental illness in the Bible

 4. Divine affliction

-Depression and anxiety are common even among believers because Satan is at war with God’s “children.
-He wants “o devour them.
+Depression and anxiety are common even among believers because Satan is at war with God’s children.
+He wants to “devour” them.
+As children of God, we are not immune to suffering or affliction, but it’s the only way for God to test our faith if it is genuine.

 God may allow the enemy to persecute us to strengthen our faith.
 In short, we may experience “divine afflictions” purposely.